John Milton: Family

 Mary Powell died on 5 May 1652 from complications following Deborah's birth.
 Milton's daughters survived to adulthood, but he always had a strained relationship with them.

 On 12 November 1656, Milton was married to Katherine Woodcock at St Margaret's, Westminster.
 She died on 3 February 1658, less than four months after giving birth to her daughter Katherine, who also died.

 Milton married for a third time on 24 February 1663 to Elizabeth Mynshull or Minshull (1638–1728), the niece of Thomas Mynshull, a wealthy apothecary and philanthropist in Manchester.
 The marriage took place at St Mary Aldermary in the City of London.
-Despite a 31-year age gap, the marriage seemed happy, according to John Aubrey, and lasted more than 12 years until Milton's death.
+Despite a 30-year age gap, the marriage seemed happy, according to John Aubrey, and lasted more than 12 years until Milton's death.
 (A plaque on the wall of Mynshull's House in Manchester describes Elizabeth as Milton's "3rd and Best wife".)
-Samuel Johnson, however, claims that Mynshull was "a domestic companion and attendant" and that Milton's nephew Edward Phillips relates that Mynshull "oppressed his children in his lifetime, and cheated them at his death".
+Samuel Johnson, however, claims that Mynshull was "a domestic companion and attendant" and Milton's nephew Edward Phillips relates that Mynshull "oppressed his children in his lifetime, and cheated them at his death".

 His nephews, Edward and John Phillips (sons of Milton's sister Anne), were educated by Milton and became writers themselves.
 John acted as a secretary, and Edward was Milton's first biographer.